emmapa/proximity_kit/PK_MUV/README.md

 ## Application
 The PK_MUV is a WiFi module (esp8266) with NFC reader (RC522).
 The PK_MUV kit is programmed to read Tag_MUV.
-When the user operates the TAG_MUV on PK_MUV kit, the check-in information are sent to the server and they are:
+When the user operates the TAG_MUV on PK_MUV kit, the check-in information are sent to the MUV server:
 * Tag_MUV UID to identify the user
 * PK_MUV ID to identify the location of the kit.
-To have access to the key, please contact XXX.
+To have access to the key, please contact [XXX](#anchor-contacts)

 ## Instructions
 ### Connect the PK_MUV to the local WiFi